natcap/invest.users-guide/source/croppollination.rst

 5.	**Future Scenarios (optional)**.
 To evaluate change in pollination services under a future scenario, a Future Land Cover Map needs to be provided for that future time point (along with the year depicted).
 The raster dataset needs to be formatted exactly like the current Land Cover Map (data input #1).
 This LULC map could reflect changes in land management policy, trends in land use change (e.g., agricultural expansion, urbanization, increased habitat protection).

-Running The Model
+Running the Model
 =================

 The model is available as a standalone application accessible from the Windows start menu.
 For Windows 7 or earlier, this can be found under *All Programs -> InVEST +VERSION+ -> Pollination*.
 Windows 8 users can find the application by pressing the windows start key and typing "pollination" to refine the list of applications.
 The standalone can also be found directly in the InVEST install directory under the subdirectory *invest-3_x86/invest_pollination.exe*.

-Viewing output from the model
+Viewing Output from the Model
 -----------------------------

 Upon successful completion of the model, a file explorer window will open to the output workspace specified in the model run.
 This directory contains an *output* folder holding files generated by this model.
 Those files can be viewed in any GIS tool such as ArcGIS, or QGIS.
 These files are described below in Section :ref:`interpreting-results`.

 .. _interpreting-results:

-Interpreting results
+Interpreting Results
 ====================

-Final results
+Final Results
 -------------

 Final results are found in the *Output* folder within the *Workspace* specified for this module.